caggursoy/Cross-Age-Effect/README.md

 # crossageeffect
 A Matlab and Python based, executable, Cross-Age Effect test app.
-It is subject to change as the app directly related with my MSc thesis work.
+It is subject to change as the app is directly related with my MSc thesis work.

 Update @ 18.05.2018
 You can find the executable Python files below, for Windows and MacOS separately.